AMWA-TV/is-14/docs/IS-04 interactions.md

 }
 ```

-**Example 2:** The 'controls' attribute of an NMOS Device of a Node which advertises a different Configuration API instance for each device.
+**Example 2:** The `controls` attribute of an NMOS Device of a Node which advertises a different Configuration API endpoint for each device.

 ```json
 ...